Welcome to Victorian Page-

 P.S.
 If you are among the many visitors from all over the world who arrived here by search engine, or even "by accident" looking for something else - a warm welcome too!
 I hope you leave us either edified or entertained, or both, and plan to visit again; and do feel free to contact me with any relevant question whether or not you are a student.

 Since I set up Victorian Page in late June 2007, the number of additional pages made the length of this Home Page unwieldy.
 The separate Contents Page now shows in detail the topics on each page.
 An important feature is the list of links to incidental paragraphs.
 For instance, although I have not yet set up a page dealing with the magazine genres Competitions and Promotions, there are two paragraphs illustrating different kinds of magazine competitions on two separate pages.
-Among topics included in the list are the "New Woman" (4 items) and "Crime" (2 items).
+Among topics included in the list are the "New Woman" (4 items) "Needlework" (3) and "Crime" (2 items).
 Previous visitors to this site can also check on the Contents Page what has been moved into the Archive.

 ON-SITE NOW

 Most pages in the main menu contain an introduction to the genre or topic as it features in Victorian magazines.
-See the Contents Page for further details, and the new Jottings Page for further background to new pages and additions.
+See the Contents Page for further details, and the Jottings Page for further background to new pages and additions.

-List of articles and topics on each page
+CONTENTS PAGE - List of articles and topics on each page

 EDITOR'S JOTTINGS - Notes, Comments and Snippets